ExgnosisClasses/2511-TerraformIntro-May27/02 TeraformBasics.md

 - This means that you can name your *.tf files whatever you want
 - You can have as many *.tf files as you want in the module
 - A minimum requirement is that there should be one file that contains the information needed to initialize the Terraform application
+- In our labs, we have put this minimal code into a file called `providers.tf`

 Some best practices
 - Files should be modular so that the organization of the Terraform code is easy to understand and maintain